 So 13 boys (and one little sister) end up making pies on Friday afternoon.
 Maybe the next two hours would be best be described as Organized Chaos.
 Each kid took a lump of dough to a table covered with flour, rolling it flat with a glass soda bottle.
 We ration out sauce.
 These Norteños are the original meat-lovers; everyone gets 5 pepperonis and 3 cucharas de salchichas.
 An adventurous few add mushrooms and black olives.
 A border pizza might not be complete without jalapeños.
 They cover their discs with cheese and add some identifying mark to the top and send it to the ovens.

 While they wait, Pastor Mario goes over a review of the study, and sure enough, some bit of the previous 6 weeks has stuck.
 Boys shout out answers back at him.
 We remind them of starting again next week.
 We pray for the food, thanking our God for His goodness and provision to all of us.
-He is "gracious God and merciful, slow to anger and abounding in steadfast love, and relenting from disaster."
+He is "a gracious God and merciful, slow to anger and abounding in steadfast love, and relenting from disaster."
 (Jonah 4:2)

 Then, we eat pizza.